leolanese/NextJS-ReacJS-Bear-Pets/README.md

 λ  (Server)  server-side renders at runtime (uses getInitialProps or getServerSideProps) ○  (Static)  automatically rendered as static HTML (uses no initial props)
 ```

 ## Start the App

 ```js
 npm start
 ```

-> Please go through the below details before you run the app.

 ---
 ### :100: <i>Thanks!</i>